 - Bait-and-Switch Comment:Angel: I just want you to be careful, Fred, because I know how charming Spike can be.Eve: He is quite the dish, with those eyes...Fred: And the hair and the cheeks and what do you think I am, stupid?
 I know he's been playing me with the looks and the smiles.
 I'm not some idiot schoolgirl with a crush.

-- Beyond Redemption: Angel has lost hope in the Shanshu Prophecy and in the idea that he has any shot at redemption.
+- Beyond Redemption: Angel has lost hope in the Shanshu Prophecy and in the idea that he has any shot at salvation.
 He offers Spike a sort of twisted solidarity in the knowledge that, yes, regardless of any attempts to atone, they are both going to Hell in the end.

 - Buffy Speak:Spike (to Angel): Just thought we could hang is all.
 Couple of vampires from the old days doing our... hangy thing.